 Dolphins riding the wake of a boat

-Just as the environment and the wildlife it supports are one, so too is our appreciation of our natural areas and the critters who live there.
+We appreciate our natural areas and the critters who live there.
 Catching a glimpse of a manatee, an alligator, a sea turtle, a dolphin or three, or a bobcat or Florida panther (if you’re very lucky) can be exciting, and the sheer variety of birds in the area is endlessly entertaining.
-It's also very easy to socially distance here!

 To observe our wildlife safely, for both you and them, Punta Gorda/Englewood Beach offers a number of nature tours and encounters.
 Visit our Attractions page to find your next adventure.